-Welding Certification Prep
+Welding Certification

-Prerequisite: WELD 102 (grade of "C" or higher) and consent of
+Prerequisite: WELD 102 (grade of "C" or higher) and consent of Instructional Unit.

-Instructional Unit.
+Department consent required for enrollment.
 Students will use lab time to practice towards a WABO and/or AWS welding certification(s).
 Weld certification testing is only done in WELD 256.
-[GE][PNP]
+[GE]